cornelltech/CS5830-Spring2018/README.md

 homeworks, a prelim, and a final.
 You'll be graded according to the following:

 * Participation: 10%
-* Homeworks:  50% (each homework will count an equal amount)
+* Homeworks:  60% (each homework will count an equal amount)
-* Prelim:  20%
-* Final:  20%
+* Final:  30%

 There will be several opportunities for extra credit, as well.